JVNY Banner top

 Drew Youmans, violin

-Drew Youmans attends the Aaron Copland School of Music where he studies with Dr. Chin Kim.
+Drew Youmans graduated in May 2014 from the Aaron Copland School of Music where he studied with Dr. Chin Kim and Daniel Philips.
 He has attended several festivals including the Green Mountain Chamber Music Festival and the Summit Music Festival where he studied with Dr. Kim.
 Drew has attended the Mannes Pre-College Program, also as a student of Dr. Kim.
 Awards include runner-up in the Stringendo Concerto Competition, finalist in the Mannes Prep Competition, finalist in the 2011 ACSM Concerto Competition, and winner of the Hudson Valley Philharmonic Young Artists Competition, resulting in a subsequent concert series with the Philharmonic.
 As a chamber musician, Drew has performed in such venues as Steinway Hall and Weill Recital Hall in New York.
-Drew will be joining JVNY for their 2011 summer concerts in France.
+Drew has been a member of JVNY since 2011.

 Kathryn Noe Grice, viola

-Kathryn Noe Grice, 16, initiated her violin studies at the age of 6 and began studying with Sophie Arbuckle one year later, when she moved to New York.
+Kathryn Noe Grice, initiated her violin studies at the age of 6 and began studying with Sophie Arbuckle one year later, when she moved to New York.
 She has attended the Mannes College of Music Preparatory Division, and has served as Principal 2nd violin at the Interschool Orchestra.
 She has been attending the Green Mountain Chamber Music Festival in Burlington, Vermont since the summer of 2008.
 Kathryn recently became interested in the viola, and was accepted in September 2009 to the Juilliard Pre-College as a student of Sophie Arbuckle.
 She concurrently studies with JVNY artistic director, Arik Braude.
 Kathryn recently served as principal viola of the Juilliard Pre-College Symphony.
-She is currently a tenth grade student at The Brooklyn Latin School.
+She is currently a sophomore at Williams College in Massachussetts.
 Kathryn became of member of JVNY in the spring of 2010.

 Melanie Tomsky, viola